 In this scenario we have (at least) two firms who compete on the amount of output they produce, choosing the quantity simultaneously and independently whilst taking the output decision of the other firms as given.
 Therefore in making this decision firm 1 will need to contemplate what firm 2 will do: if both firms produce a large quantity then we would expect price to fall and so profits will fall.
 Therefore each firm has a choice; they could independently produce low, hoping that the other party will do this (and so keep prices and therefore profit high) or they may realise that one firm has an incentive to deviate and so both firms deviate.

-But Firm 2 realizes that this is an outcome and hence decides to produce a large quantity.
+But Firm 2 realises that this is an outcome and hence decides to produce a large quantity (deviate).
 The result is that both firms produce a low quantity and the price is low.
+Note, however, that the price doesn’t necessarily equal the marginal cost.

 We point out that this model makes the following assumptions: